sukumar1612/BDAP_DAA_project/README.md

 # Bus-Driver Assignment Problem

-An implementation of the Bus-Driver Assignment problem using the Ford-Fulkerson and Edmonds–Karp algorithm as presened in [An Efficient Approach to Solve Bus-Driver Assignment Problem](https://github.com/sukumar1612/BDAP_DAA_project/blob/master/research_paper_used.pdf)
+An implementation of the Bus-Driver Assignment problem using the Ford-Fulkerson (in DFS) and Edmonds–Karp algorithm as presened in [An Efficient Approach to Solve Bus-Driver Assignment Problem](https://github.com/sukumar1612/BDAP_DAA_project/blob/master/research_paper_used.pdf)

 ## Authors